Updated May 2022 (most testing centers are fully opened now)

-Many students had their NCLEX cancelled or rescheduled and are wondering how to study?
-As of mid-April there are only about 1/3 of the testing centers open.
+Due to COVID-19, many students had their NCLEX cancelled or rescheduled and are wondering how to study?
+As of mid-April there are only about 1/3 of the testing centers are open.
 This is a real problem that many of my students are struggling with.

 Many students have gone through an NCLEX review course, then to be disappointed that they can’t test.
 They are concerned that they will start to forget content and don’t know how to proceed after finishing a review course.

 And what if a testing date/time suddenly opens up in two days and you want to test?
 Will you be ready?